-- The Township should avoid duplication of retail services that are already available in the Village of Lexington or the City of Croswell, but should provide for appropriate local retail services at convenient locations when needed by adjacent residential neighborhoods. - Review and enhance Zoning Ordinance landscape standards for commercial uses to ensure that developments are visually appealing and appropriately screened from residential areas. - Review Zoning Ordinance sign standards to ensure appropriate scale, lighting, landscaping, and design of commercial signage that is compatible with the residential character of Lexington Township. - Review Zoning Ordinance standards to ensure that development criteria encourages commercial uses to occur within appropriately planned areas where they will not negatively impact community character or the natural environment. - Commercial development, such as convenience retail and services, should be directed primarily to the M-90 (Peck Road). - Establish Zoning Ordinance standards to promote rural commercial facilities such as viticulture, bio-fuels, e-commerce, bed and breakfasts, commercial/agricultural enterprises, and other similar activities which are compatible with the rural character of the Township.

-- Explore the expansion of commercial activities at the stockyards, near the City of Croswell. - Encourage wineries and other agri-tourism-based industry and businesses to locate within the Township.
+- " Encourage agri-tourism-based industry and businesses to locate within the Township. - " Provide for appropriate local retail services at convenient locations when needed by adjacent residential neighborhoods while striving to avoid duplication of retail services that are already available in the Village of Lexington or the City of Croswell. - " Review and enhance Zoning Ordinance landscape standards for commercial uses to ensure that developments are visually appealing and appropriately screened from residential areas. - " Review Zoning Ordinance standards to ensure that development criteria encourages commercial uses to occur within appropriately planned areas where they will not negatively impact community character or the natural environment. - Establish Zoning Ordinance standards to promote rural commercial facilities such as viticulture, biofuels, e-commerce, bed and breakfasts, commercial/ agricultural enterprises, and other similar activities which are compatible with the rural character of the Township. - " Explore the expansion of commercial activities at the stockyards, near the City of Croswell.